fuzzylabs/MindGPT/README.md

 **It's not a digital counsellor or therapist and the output from the system should not be treated as such**, MindGPT is purely focused on acting as a gateway to vital information sources, summarising two authoritative perspectives and providing pointers to the original content.

-In building this, we've drawn on our expertise in MLOps and prior experience in fine-tuning open-source LLMs for various tasks (see [here](https://github.com/fuzzylabs/matcha-examples/tree/main/llm) foran example of one tuned to summarise legal text).
+In building this, we've drawn on our expertise in MLOps and prior experience in fine-tuning open-source LLMs for various tasks (see [here](https://github.com/fuzzylabs/matcha-examples/tree/main/llm) for an example of one tuned to summarise legal text).
 If you're interested in how MindGPT works under the hood and what technologies and data we've used, then take a look [here](docs/inside-mindgpt.md).

+# &#128064; Follow along!

+This project is in active development at Fuzzy Labs and you can follow along!

+The repository for this project is one method where you can monitor progress - we're always raising pull requests to move the project forward.
+Another way you can do this is to follow along to our daily updates, [posted on our website](https://www.fuzzylabs.ai/blog-post/diary-of-a-project-llms-support-mental-health).

 # &#127939; How do I get started?